kchu25/biology/blog/lacI/deepReplacI.md

    - **1** = perfect function (bacteria with this variant survived as well as wild-type)
    - **0.5** = partially functional

-<sup>*Terminology clarification: "variant" = a specific mutated version of the LacI protein.
+> *Terminology clarification: "variant" = a specific mutated version of the LacI protein.
 Each variant lives inside bacteria.
-When we say "variant died out," we mean the bacteria carrying that variant died, so that variant became rare/absent in the surviving population.*</sup>
+When we say "variant died out," we mean the bacteria carrying that variant died, so that variant became rare/absent in the surviving population.*

 ---